35 U.S.C. 203: March-in rights

 Taken from the Ninth Edition of the MPEP, Revision 10.2019, Last Revised in June 2020

 35 U.S.C.
 203 March-in rights.

-(b) A determination pursuant to this section or section 202(b)(4) shall not be subject to the Contract Disputes Act (41 U.S.C. § 601 et seq.).
+- (b) A determination pursuant to this section or section 202(b)(4) shall not be subject to chapter 71 of title 41.
 An administrative appeals procedure shall be established by regulations promulgated in accordance with section 206.
 Additionally, any contractor, inventor, assignee, or exclusive licensee adversely affected by a determination under this section may, at any time within sixty days after the determination is issued, file a petition in the United States Court of Federal Claims, which shall have jurisdiction to determine the appeal on the record and to affirm, reverse, remand or modify, as appropriate, the determination of the Federal agency.
 In cases described in paragraphs (1) and (3) of subsection (a), the agency’s determination shall be held in abeyance pending the exhaustion of appeals or petitions filed under the preceding sentence.

 (Added Dec.
 12, 1980, Public Law 96-517, sec.
 6(a), 94 Stat.
 3022; amended Nov.
 8, 1984, Public Law 98-620, sec.
 501(9), 98 Stat.
 3367; Oct.
 29, 1992, Public Law 102-572, sec.
 902(b)(1), 106 Stat.
 4516; amended Nov.
 2, 2002, Public Law 107-273, sec.
 13206, 116 Stat.
 1905; subsection (b) amended Jan.
 4, 2011, Public Law 111-350, sec.
 5(i)(2), 124 Stat.
 3850.)